-This bread was a staple growing up and many an enjoyable weekend was had pounding fists into doughy clumps over the weekend with mum.
+This bread was a staple growing up and for many an enjoyable weekend was pounding fists into doughy clumps over the weekend with mum.

 When we first met Jason, owner of doh.life bakery we fell in love with his energy, and enthusiasm for all things baking.. so we really hoped one day, we'd collaborate to bring you something special.

 That day is here!

 Welcoming a true homey classic - Zero Waste Okara Bread - a beautiful sourdough loaf, made with the 20% straight up goodness that is Okara.

 Living green explained it nicely: 'Traditional foods often earn honorifics (the o sound in front of a word) in Japanese, even humble ones like “o-kara” – a by-product of our tofu and scheese making process.

 “Kara” literally means husk or shell, and okara is the pulp that you filter out of the soybean slurry to get soya mylk.
 Anyone could be forgiven for not seeing what’s so honourable about it; it’s bland'..... unless you know how to use it & then its magic!

 It’s high in fiber, and contains protein, calcium, iron, and riboflavin...